Can You Soak Sea Moss Too Long in the water? Keep browsing to uncover the secrets of the optimal soaking time!

 Can You Soak Sea Moss Too Long?

-Sea moss can be soaked for up to 36-48 hours in plain, purified, or spring water.
-Leaving it more than the said period can spoil or deteriorate its quality.
+How Long Can You Soak Sea Moss?
+Irish moss can be soaked for up to 36-48 hours in plain, purified, or spring water.
+Leaving it for more than the said period can spoil or deteriorate its quality.
 This soaking process makes the Chondrus crispus double in size and doesn’t affect its nutrients or appearance.
-To extend the shelf life, you can store the soaked Irish moss in the refrigerator or fridge.
+To extend the shelf life, you can store the soaked moss in the refrigerator.